williamnyren/TensorFlow-GPU-installation-guide/README.md

+Here's the revised version of your README.md with an improved introduction and an enhanced verification script:

+---

-# TensorFlow-GPU-installation-guide
+# TensorFlow-GPU Installation Guide

-A installation guide of how to get TensorFlow to use Nvidia GPUs on Ubuntu based systems
+This guide provides a step-by-step process for setting up TensorFlow to leverage NVIDIA GPUs on Ubuntu-based systems.
+By following this guide, you will ensure that TensorFlow is correctly configured with CUDA and cuDNN libraries for GPU acceleration.
+The steps include verifying NVIDIA driver and CUDA installations, setting up cuDNN, and configuring a Python environment for TensorFlow.

+---

-### NVIDIA Driver and CUDA Setup Guide
+## NVIDIA Driver and CUDA Setup

-This guide assumes you already have NVIDIA drivers and CUDA packages installed, specifically version 11.x.
-You can verify your versions using the following commands:
+This guide assumes you already have NVIDIA drivers and CUDA packages installed (version 11.x).
+Follow these steps to verify your installation:

-#### Check CUDA Version
+### Check CUDA Version
 To check your CUDA version, run:

 ```bash